calebthebrewer/sa.muel.be-hugo/content/post/continuous-integration-with-hugo-and-wercker.markdown

 I used to use [Travis](http://travis-ci.org) for all my CI needs, but then I came across [Wercker](http://wercker.com) in the [hugo docs](http://gohugo.io/tutorials/automated-deployments/).

-Wercker simplifies CI a lot and relies on [Docker](http://docker.com) for it's build environments.
+Wercker simplifies CI a lot and relies on [Docker](http://docker.com) for its build environments.
 It also allows you to deploy your builds to different environments (e.g. production, staging, testing...)
 Hugo has a guide about how to set it up, but it's a little bit outdated.
 I might just send a pull request with an update in a few days.
 Wercker also has a lot of documentation.
 So with the examples below, you should be able to easily walk through the setup.

 ### Setting it up